KAGE-Bench: Fast Known-Axis Visual Generalization Evaluation for Reinforcement Learning: KAGE-Benchmark

 \paragraph{Evaluation protocol and metrics.} For each train--evaluation configuration pair, we run 10 independent training seeds and periodically evaluate the current policy on both configurations.
 For each run and metric, we record the \emph{maximum value attained over training}, average these maxima across seeds to obtain per-configuration results, and then average within each suite to produce the axis-level summaries in \autoref{tab:layer_performance_3block}.
 We use the maximum-over-training statistic to assess whether a visual generalization gap is \emph{in principle mitigable} by a given method.
 Because generalization performance can be non-monotonic and peak at different iterations across runs, this aggregation provides an upper envelope on achievable transfer and avoids confounding results with arbitrary checkpoint selection.
+Each seed is trained for 25M environment steps and evaluated every 300 PPO iterations on both the training and evaluation configurations using 128 evaluation episodes per checkpoint.
+We use episodic return and success rate as central metrics, while distance and progress provide interpretability for partial progress and incomplete behavior.
+Progress normalizes distance by \texttt{dist\_to\_success}; success is triggered when the traveled distance reaches \texttt{dist\_to\_success} \(=490\), which corresponds to near-complete traversal of an approximately 500-distance optimal run and was not tuned to exaggerate gaps.
+The full benchmark comprises \(34\) configuration pairs \(\times\) \(10\) seeds, requiring about 500 GPU-hours on four A100 GPUs, or roughly 1.5 hours per run including checkpointing and rollout videos savings.
+Evaluating a new method does not require all 34 pairs: the hard subset used for the RAD/CURL/DrQ/SVEA experiments is sufficient for a cheaper stress test.

 \paragraph{Generalization gap.} We define the visual generalization gap as the performance difference between the training and evaluation configurations of a pair. \autoref{fig:distractor_training_curves} illustrates three characteristic regimes observed in KAGE-Bench: (i) negligible gap, where train and eval performance coincide; (ii) moderate gap, where partial transfer occurs; and (iii) severe gap, where evaluation performance collapses despite strong training performance.
 Full learning curves for all 34 configuration pairs and all suites are reported in \autoref{sec:benchmark_training_details}.